sorlok/FF5Rando/README.md

 * I'd like to have some amount of shop randomization at some point.
 * I want to force combat on in the Walse basement, but maybe people will just cheese it with Quicksave, so it might not be worth it.

+## Directories

+If you're just **playing** this mod, you can ignore all of these directories.
+If you're **developing** this mod, you'll see the following when you clone the source:
+* Data - Contains processed data extracted from the game once we're happy with it.
+I've got a more complete Google Doc I'm working on; some of these files are out of date.
+* MyFF5Plugin - Contains a BepInEx plugin that mods FF5 on the fly to do what we want it to do.
+* Sample - Just some random hand-generated files I'm playing around with.
+Not relevant.
+* Scripts - Various Python scripts that analyze resources from the game and help with the process of randomization.
+This requires a Magicite export of game assets.
+* custom_world/ff5pr - Contains the World implementation for Archipelago.
+If you're working on improving the mod, you can copy the 'ff5pr' directory into the 'lib/worlds' folder of an Archipelago installation, and then use the string 'Final Fantasy V PR' in your Player.yml to generate a seed with FF5 in the mix!